viitle/coursera-getting-cleaning-data/README.md

 The files available are:

         - `README.md`      : this file
-        - `tidyMeans.txt`
         - `CodeBook.MD`    : a code book that describes the variables, the data, and any transformations or work performed to clean up the data
         - `run_analysis.R` : the R script for performing the data analysis

 To obtain the tidy data perform the following steps:

-    1. Download and unzip the file (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
+    1. Download and unzip the file [dataset file](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

     2. Create a folder called "Data" where you desire in your path